-The educational leaders also are comparatively new to their current communities.
+While they have considerable tenure in the field of Jewish education, the educational leaders are comparatively new to their current communities.
 Forty-five percent of the educational leaders have worked in their current communities for over 10 years, while 30% have worked in their current communities for 5 years or less.
+Pre-school educational leaders have worked in their communities the longest, with only 6% having worked in the community for 5 years or less.